ericsonga/APCSAReview/_sources/Tests/test2nt.rst

    :answer_d: I and II only
    :answer_e: II and IV only
    :correct: a
    :feedback_a: The modulus operator (%) can be used to find if numbers are even or odd.
-By checking if x % 2 == 0, I makes sure that x is always even. x divided by two leaves a remainder of 0.
+I checks that x is even correctly using x % 2 == 0.
    :feedback_b: II uses the modulus operator to count the number of odd numbers in the array.
 If x % 2 == 1, then the number is odd, not even.
    :feedback_c: III and IV use the division operator, not the modulus operator.
 This does not check if the number is even.
    :feedback_d: I is correct, but II increments the counter for odd numbers, not even numbers.